Brandeis Alumni, Family and Friends

 Project: Cascading Lives: Stories of Loss, Resilience, and Resistance

-The Gates Foundation/Raikes Foundation-led Voices for Economic Opportunity Initiative selected Hansen’s project, making this the university’s first Gates Grand Challenge awardee.
+The Gates Foundation/Raikes Foundation-led Voices for Economic Opportunity Initiative selected Hansen’s project, making this the university’s first Gates Grand Challenge awardees.
 Alongside Nazli Kibria of Boston University, Hansen will gather and disseminate the life histories of people who have suffered economic decline, highlighting the dynamic and often unceasing nature of inequality.
 Hansen and Kibria will interview men and women from Massachusetts and Georgia who have experienced a shock—such as a familial, health-related, or occupational disruption—to assess the presence or absence of resources that may detour or accelerate the cascade.

 Ford Foundation